Where to Stay in Corfu, Greece: Guide to Corfu Villages

 Kavos is the southernmost village of Corfu and is much farther away from the other areas in this guide.

 This area caters mostly to English tourists, so you won’t find as much local food or culture here.
+It’s ideal for people who are looking for a beachy party holiday and don’t plan to explore the rest of the island.

 Where To Stay in Kavos